 Save and Swap Seeds

 There are tons of free and low-cost Seed Saving Guides available for beginners and experienced gardeners alike!
+We also love Seed School Online.
 Some of our favorite guides are from Fedco Seeds, Seed Savers Exchange, HowToSaveSeeds.com, Organic Seed Alliance, and Rocky Mountain Seed Alliance.

 join a seed library or Help Start one